tjarkvandemerwe/tidyprompt/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`tidyprompt` is an R package to empower your use of large language models (LLMs).
+`tidyprompt` is an R package to empower your large language models (LLMs), the tidy way.

 Key features of `tidyprompt` are: